udayteki/AI-Model-Testing-UI/docs/vectorstore-agent.md

-The `VectoStoreAgent`is an agent designed to retrieve information from one or more vector stores, either with or without sources.
+The `VectoStoreAgent`is an agent designed to retrieve information from one or more vectorstores, either with or without sources.

 <br>